Erickson-Lopez/Engineering-Portfolio/Rubber-Band-it.md

   - The rear barrel wheel is redesigned with a keyed servo attachment for synchronized rotation.
   - The trigger is integrated as part of a single rear/front body piece (improving rigidity over the original 3-piece trigger design).
   - The bottom slot is used to mount the gun to the turret using two M4 screws for secure attachment.
-  - For proper attribution, the original design by [Thingiverse user "Cort"](https://www.thingiverse.com/cort) is referenced; see [Thingiverse: Rubber Band Gatling Gun Thing 647475](https://www.thingiverse.com/thing:647475/files).
+  - For proper attribution, the original design by [Thingiverse user "Cort"](https://www.thingiverse.com/cort) is referenced; see link.

 - **Track Drive:**
-  Dual N20 motors (ESC-controlled), 4cm sprocket drive wheels for pivot and turn capability.
+  Dual N20 motors (ESC-controlled), 4 cm sprocket drive wheels for pivot and turn capability.
+  **Track system (Thingiverse-based):** Original concept from [Thing 4009469](https://www.thingiverse.com/thing:4009469/files).
+For this build, regular **staples** are used in place of the recommended 1 mm wire pins.
+This provides very good flexibility at the hinge/pivot points and enough compliance for local compression/stretch along the track path. **Durability is still being evaluated** — real-world testing so far has been limited to a STEM class project.
+  **Sprockets (modified):** Derived from [Thing 4140332](https://www.thingiverse.com/thing:4140332/files) and customized for this platform:
+  - Covered the spoke holes and **extruded the center hub** for cleaner looks and easier FDM printing.
+  - Two variants:
+    - **Drive sprocket:** keyed/tight-fit for **N20 motor shafts** to ensure positive torque transfer.
+    - **Idler sprocket:** simple **through-hole** for a printed shaft/bushing to free-spin smoothly.
+  - Tooth profile preserved for reliable meshing with the linked track design.
+  - For proper attribution, the original LEGO tread design by [Thingiverse user "Polar_19"](https://www.thingiverse.com/Polar_19) is referenced; see link.
+  - For proper attribution, the original LEGO sprocket design by [Thingiverse user "neumaker_42"](https://www.thingiverse.com/neumaker_42) is referenced; see link.

 - **FEA & Validation:**
   Static structural simulation (ANSYS 2025R2) on critical parts.
-  Max deformation ≤ 0.2mm; von-Mises stress well below PLA yield.
+  Max deformation ≤ 0.2 mm; von-Mises stress well below PLA yield.
   [Downloadable simulation files and viewers available.]

 - **Manufacturing & Design Choices:**